Universal's Halloween Horror Nights: History

+Universal Studios Hollywood first featured an event titled Halloween Horror Nights in 1986.
+Bearing little resemblance to the modern event, the 1986 effort was actually a haunted tram tour, and was marred by the accidental death of a retail employee who, like many employees at the time, had volunteered to perform in the event.
+This event would be discontinued thereafter.

-The event was originally named Universal Studios Fright Nights in 1991 and began as a 3-night event at Universal Studios Florida on October 25, 26, and 31, 1991, with one haunted house, The Dungeon of Terror.
-From 1991 to 2001, the event was held at Universal Studios Florida.
+A year after the opening of Universal Studios Florida in 1990, Universal set out to create a Halloween event for its new east coast park.
+Universal Studios Fright Nights began as a 3-night event held at Universal Studios Florida on October 25, 26, and 31, 1991, featuring one haunted house, The Dungeon of Terror, and a collection of shows.

-The event was renamed Universal Studios Florida Halloween Horror Nights in 1992 and advertised as the second annual Halloween Horror Nights.
+The event was renamed in 1992 and advertised as the second annual Halloween Horror Nights.
 There were two haunted houses, with The Dungeon of Terror returning and The People Under The Stairs making its debut in Soundstage 23.
 The event ran five nights, October 23–24, 29–31.
 In its third year, the event saw an increase to seven nights and the number of haunted houses increased to three, with the third at the Bates Motel film set.

+Also in 1992, Halloween Horror Nights was relaunched at the Hollywood park as a direct result of the success of Fright Nights in Florida the year before, but was unsuccessful and discontinued for a second time.

-For its fourth year, in 1994, Halloween Horror Nights expanded to an eight-night run with the return of a newly designed Dungeon of Terror haunted house, along with three more haunted houses.
+For its fourth year, in 1994, Halloween Horror Nights in Florida expanded to an eight-night run with the return of a newly designed Dungeon of Terror haunted house, along with three more haunted houses.
 In addition to Nazarman's and the Bates Motel film set, the new locations were in the Earthquake overflow queue and the Boneyard.
 This year also marked the first use of the term "Scaracters", as well as the first official "Ghoul School" for actors participating in the event.

 Ticket prices increased to $36 this year.

 Halloween Horror Nights V featured a 12-night run and three haunted houses, one of which was a dual-path house.
 It was also the first time Universal themed the event around a character, in this case Tales from the Crypt's Crypt Keeper.
 The event was subtitled "The Curse of the Crypt Keeper".

-Universal Studios Hollywood had featured Halloween attractions in 1986 and 1992.
-Bearing little resemblance to the modern event, the 1986 effort was actually a tram tour, and was marred by the accidental death of a retail employee who, like many employees at the time, had volunteered to perform in the event.
-The 1992 event was a direct result of the success of Fright Nights at Universal Florida the year before, but was not successful.
-Halloween Horror Nights officially launched at Universal Studios Hollywood October 9, 1997, running through the 2000 season.
-From 2001 to 2005, Halloween Horror Nights went on hiatus at Universal Studios Hollywood, then returned in 2006.
+Following an unsuccessful attempt to franchise the "Chamber of Chills" haunted house located within CityWalk in 1996, Halloween Horror Nights once again relaunched at Universal Studios Hollywood on October 9, 1997, running through the 2000 season.
+From 2001 to 2005, Halloween Horror Nights went on another hiatus at Universal Studios Hollywood, returning in 2006.
 It has continued yearly since.
 Between 2007 and 2014, Universal Studios Hollywood made use of Universal's House of Horrors, its permanent haunted attraction, as a part of Halloween Horror Nights, by re-theming it for the event.